 Lecture 14 (Feb 26): Measurement-based fault-tolerant gates

 Lecture 15 (Feb 28): Measurement-based quantum computing with cluster states

 Course outline for spring term:

-Professor Kitaev will teach the first half of this term.
-The main topic will be connections between quantum information and black holes.
+Professor Kitaev taught the first half of this term.
+The main topic was connections between quantum information and black holes.

 All students taking the course for credit are required to do the homework.
 Unless otherwise announced, homework will be due on Thursday at 5pm.

 Problem Set 1.
 CSS quantum codes.
 Due Thursday 25 January 2018

 Problem Set 2.
 Code properties.
 Due Thursday 8 February 2018